Reading time: 5 min.

 Who can have a temple hair transplant?

 If you haven’t yet lost much hair, you may be able to restore your temples with non-surgical treatments like Finasteride or Minoxidil.
-These should always be tried before you turn to surgery.
+These should always be tried before you turn to temple hair transplant surgery.
 They should also be used in conjunction with a hair transplant to prevent ongoing hair loss and reduce the chances of needing a second hair transplant.

 Overharvesting often reduces the number of grafts available in your donor area.
 So you might not have enough grafts to give you adequate temple coverage.